Vanherwegentim/CompSciMaster/2-Sem/Advanced Programming Languages for A.I/Advanced Programming Languages for AI.md

 **Partial symmetry:** any piecewise permutation preserves solutions.
 This often occurs in instances. partial symmetry refers to a situation where only a subset of the variables or values in a problem exhibit symmetry.

-**Index symmetry:** any permutation of slices of an array of decision variables preserves solutions.
+**Index symmetry:** any permutation of slices of an array of decpreserves solutions: full vs partial row symmetry, column symmetry.

 **Conditional or dynamic symmetry:** a symmetry that appears while solving a problem.